 - find out about temporary accommodation where buildings are too damaged to use

 - decide whether the school should be moved to a higher vandalism risk category.

 The extra costs will be met if either:

 - the cost of that one event is above your upper limit, or

-- the cost of that event, combined with vandalism expenses you have already had to pay during the year, will put you over the upper limit.
+- the cost of that event, combined with vandalism expenses you've already had to pay during the year, will put you over the upper limit.

-We will reassess your school’s vandalism risk category if you have:
+We'll reassess your school’s vandalism risk category if you've:

 - experienced a general increase in vandalism, and